 And adding to this, 64% of consumers are more likely to buy a product after watching a video of it.

-Video is has proven to be a useful tool for more than one stage in the marketing funnel:
+Video is has proven to be a useful tool for more than one stage in the marketing funnel, as it can help optimize:

-- It can help the awareness stage by inspiring a desire
+- the awareness stage by inspiring a desire

-- It can help the consideration stage by providing useful information that builds trust and authority
+- the consideration stage by providing useful information that builds trust and authority

-- It can help the conversion stage by showcasing the product or service, reinforcing the prospective customer’s purchase intent
+- the conversion stage by showcasing the product or service, reinforcing the prospective customer’s purchase intent

 If you are thinking of adding video to your digital marketing strategy in 2020, these are the upcoming trends to bear in mind: